core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 # EDHOC Overview {#overview}

-The EDHOC protocol allows two peers to agree on a cryptographic secret, in a mutually-authenticated way and by using Diffie-Hellman ephemeral keys to achieve perfect forward secrecy.
+The EDHOC protocol allows two peers to agree on a cryptographic secret, in a mutually-authenticated way and by using Diffie-Hellman ephemeral keys to achieve forward secrecy.
 The two peers are denoted as Initiator and Responder, as the one sending or receiving the initial EDHOC message_1, respectively.

 After successful processing of EDHOC message_3, both peers agree on a cryptographic secret that can be used to derive further security material, and especially to establish an OSCORE Security Context {{RFC8613}}.
 The Responder can also send an optional EDHOC message_4 to achieve key confirmation, e.g., in deployments where no protected application message is sent from the Responder to the Initiator.